The best way to work stereoscopically in Final Cut Pro X

 The Intel GMA 850 and X3100 are not supported.

-* Full on-screen control functionality requires Final Cut Pro 10.0.7 or Motion 5.0.6.
-On-Screen point control is available in After Effects CS5, CS5.5 & CS6, but not yet supported in Premiere Pro.
+* Full on-screen control functionality requires Final Cut Pro 10.0.7 or Motion 5.0.6 or newer.
+On-Screen point control is available in After Effects CS5 and newer, but not fully supported in Premiere Pro.

 Mac with Intel processor